Contact

 Research Summary

-Farzaneh conducted qualitative and quantitative research on midwifery and reproductive health and published the papers in international peer-reviewed journals.
+Farzaneh conducted qualitative, quantitative, and mixed methods research on midwifery and reproductive health and published papers in peer-reviewed international journals.

 Her research interests include care during early labour and childbirth, promoting evidence-based practice and respectful maternity care, and women's care experiences, particularly from a disadvantaged background (refugee, migrant and ethnic minority groups).
-Her current research concerns evaluating and using interventions for improving Global Maternal Health quality in developing countries.
+Her current research concerns evaluating and using interventions to improve global maternal health quality in developing countries.